eiffel-community/eiffel-intelligence-frontend/wiki/markdown/test-rules.md

 ## Curl ##

 It is possible to use curl to get required information.
-To get information about test rules status, if this functionality is enabled in back end or not, you can execute command below.
+To get information about test rules status, if this functionality is enabled in back-end or not, you can execute command below.

     curl -X GET http://<host>:8080/rules/rule-check/testRulePageEnabled?backendurl="http://127.0.0.1:8090/"